content-left-bg.png

 Following prescription, the Principal, supported by the Regional Senior Advisor SDK:

-• consults with the school community to determine the hours of kindergarten delivery in order to meet the requirement of providing 600 hours over the school year
+• consults with the school community to determine kindergarten operating hours that meet the requirement of providing 600 hours per school year

-• commences accepting registrations for eligible kindergarten age children in the community using the approved kindergarten registration form
+• commences accepting registrations for eligible kindergarten-age children using the approved kindergarten registration form

-• liaises with departmental representatives and regional support staff to conduct a review of school facilities and make recommendations for minor works projects, if required, to ensure suitability for younger cohort and enable access for children and families with disability
+• initiates a review of school facilities with departmental representatives and regional support staff to identify any minor works required to ensure suitability for the younger cohort and accessibility for children and families with disability

-• prepares to meet legislative obligations for all delivery models, assisted by regional support staff
+• prepares to meet all legislative and regulatory obligations for the chosen delivery model, with guidance from regional support staff

-• engages with families and communicates the SDK operating hours, establishes and prepares a kindergarten learning space supported by regional staff.
+• establishes and prepares the kindergarten learning environment, supported by regional staff.

 Regional SDK staff:

-• support the Principal to prepare to meet legislative obligations including submitting a service approval application (if required), preparing for site visits by the Regulatory Authority and/or departmental representatives
+• support the principal to meet legislative and regulatory obligations, including preparing and submitting a service approval application (if required) and preparing for site visits by the Regulatory Authority and/or departmental representatives

-• support the Principal to review all school facilities to ensure suitability for kindergarten aged children and ensure disability access for all children and families
+• assist the principal in reviewing school facilities to confirm suitability for kindergarten-aged children and ensure disability access for all children and families

-• provide guidance and advice to schools to create connections with local Early Childhood Development Programs and state-wide and regional multidisciplinary specialist supports to support school staff to provide equitable access to kindergarten and support children with disabilities or diverse learning needs
+• provide guidance to help the school establish connections with local Early Childhood Development Programs and state-wide/regional multidisciplinary specialist supports to ensure equitable access for children with disabilities or diverse learning needs

-• request access to the QLearn for school staff and support preparation of nationally required documentation
+• request SDK SharePoint access for school staff and support the preparation and organisation of nationally required documentation

-• support the Principal to make reasonable adjustments to enable children with additional needs to meaningfully participate in kindergarten on the same basis as their peers
+• support the principal to make reasonable adjustments to enable children with additional needs to participate meaningfully in kindergarten.

 Definitions